NAU-CCL/iMATterMobile/Documentation/InstallationGuide.md

 ### Download android tools for the app

-1. Create a directory 'android'
+1. Go back to your home directory, then create a directory 'android'
 2. Download the command line tools from the android website
 3. Move the 'cmdline_tools' directory from downloads into the android directory, cd into it
 5. Create a directory called 'latest'